outscale/cluster-api-provider-outscale/docs/src/developers/developement.md

 regcred   kubernetes.io/dockerconfigjson   1      52s
 ```

-If you want to change it with another name, you change it in *cluster-api-provider-outscale/config/default*:
+If you want to change it with another name, you can do so in this file cluster-api-provider-outscale/config/default:
 ```
       value: [{ name: regcred }]
 ```